security-force-monitor/fmtrpt_data/README.md

 Convert the data to `sqlite` (we used `sqlite-utils`), and use [datasette](https://github.com/simonw/datasette) ([docs](https://datasette.readthedocs.io/en/stable/)) to publish the data online in a useful and highly functional way.
 We include the full text search and indexing functions outlined in the [documentation](https://sqlite-utils.datasette.io/en/stable/cli.html#configuring-full-text-search).
 We have used Heroku to serve the data, routing to a subdomain of [https://securityforcemonitor.org](https://securityforcemonitor.org).

 The scripts to do this are contained in the `publish/` directory.
 You'll need to set up `heroku` locally in order to use them.
-Note that `heroku` may not allow you to overwrite an existing application - each time you deploy, it must be to a new application name, after which the CNAME record for trainingdata.securityforcemonitor.org will need updating with a new DNS target.
+Note that `heroku` may not allow you to overwrite an existing application - each time you deploy, it must be to a new application name, after which the `CNAME` record for trainingdata.securityforcemonitor.org will need updating with a new target.

-### A note on variations in report structures
+### A final note on variations in report structures

 Since the first publication in 2000 the report has changed structure and content a number of times.
-Parsers like the ones we have written use the font size and positioning values to determine what field a particular piece of text should be placed in.
+Parsers like the ones I have written use the font size and positioning values to determine what field a particular piece of text should be placed in.
 These values change in each report format, but the changes can easily be seen inside the XML and changes made to the parser per those values.

 The current format ("E"), is the easiest to parse and was implemented for the FY2007-2008 report, and has remained broadly stable since then.
 Format "C", used between FY2000-2001 and FY 2005-2006 is more tricky.